Helping people navigate the Social Security disability system

 Hiring a representative to help you with your disability claim is an important decision, and you should choose carefully.
 Ms Campbell works directly with her clients.
 You’ll always talk to her, not an assistant.
 She returns phone calls promptly and answers your questions completely.
 She spends time explaining what you need to know about your claim.
 She knows your disability claim is important, and treats it that way.
 She offers one day turn-around time on filing most appeals.
 If your appeal will take longer, she’ll tell you first the reason why.
 There’s no fee unless you win your claim.
 The fee is set and controlled by Social Security.
 There are no up-front costs.
 Any costs are kept to a minimum and discussed with you beforehand.
 There is no charge to discuss your case with Ms Campbell, and you don’t have to travel to an office just to sign paperwork.
 Call her to see if she might be the right professional claimant’s representative for you.

-“The first time I spoke to Ms Campbell, I felt so relieved.
+“The first time I spoke to Ms Campbell, I felt so relieved that she would handle my appeal.
 She is very professional, but also very supportive.
 She keeps you informed of every decision as it happens.
-I’d refer anyone applying for disability benefits to Virginia Campbell for caring assistance.”
+I’d refer anyone applying for benefits to Virginia Campbell.”

 —T. R. Johnson, Mt.
 Airy, NC